The Best Manicotti Recipe

 Manicotti Recipe Ingredients

-• Manicotti Shells: A pasta in the shape of a tube that is generally made from flour, water, and eggs.
+• Manicotti Shells: A pasta shaped like a tube, generally made from flour, water, and eggs.

 • Mozzarella Cheese: A white, semi-soft, and mild-tasting cheese.

-• One Egg: The egg is used to bind the ricotta and mozzarella cheeses together which allows the filling to be stuffed into the manicotti pasta easier.
-It also helps the filling to stay together while cooking so that it doesn’t fall apart.
+• One Egg: The egg binds the ricotta and mozzarella cheeses together, making it easier to stuff the filling into the manicotti pasta.
+It also helps the filling stay together while cooking so that it doesn’t fall apart.

 • Whole-Milk Ricotta Cheese: A soft, mild-tasting cheese made from whey.
 It has a slightly sweet flavor and a creamy texture.